 On the launch of the device

 We are taking a proactive approach towards the fast-paced technological shift to digital broadcasting with DAB+ to deliver a new paradigm of experiences through the smartphone -said, Juno Cho, president and CEO of LG Electronics Mobile Communications.

 To provide better user experience LG has already partnered with the International DMB Advancement Group (IDAG) to include DAB+ technology in the new LG Stylus 2.
-On the partnership with LG Gunnar Garfors, president of IDAG has added “Consumers get new functionalities and media companies reach new audiences with more broadcasted free-to-air radio.”
-In last couple of years, developed countries has adopted DAB+ feature in the mobile that is expected to replace FM analog radio in the near future.
+On the partnership with LG Gunnar Garfors, president of IDAG has added: “Consumers get new functionalities and media companies reach new audiences with more broadcasted free-to-air radio.”
+In the last couple of years, developed countries have adopted DAB+ feature in the mobile that is expected to replace FM analog radio in the near future.